What We Do

 Pronouns: she/her

-Chloe Mackallah is a climate scientist at CSIRO, transgender/queer advocate, and co-chair of the Victorian chapter of QueersinScience.
+Chloe Mackallah is a climate scientist at CSIRO, transgender/queer advocate, and National Co-Convener of QueersinScience.
 With a PhD in astrophysics, Chloe now works to develop climate models and simulate the Earth system.
 Chloe is passionate about creating an environmentally sustainable future, and enjoys science fiction, and playing heavy metal.

 Elyas Arvell